The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 return report

 In Flask, this pattern is safe.
-Flask uses Werkzeug's LocalProxy backed by threading.local() under the hood.
-With a thread-per-request model, each thread has its own isolated copy of any thread-local variable.
-Setting and reading _request_context from Flask's g is inherently scoped to one request, one thread.
+Flask uses Werkzeug's LocalProxy backed by threading.local().
+With thread-per-request, each thread has its own isolated copy of any thread-local variable.
+Flask's g is inherently scoped to one request, one thread.

 FastAPI is different.
 It runs on an async event loop.
-A single OS thread handles thousands of concurrent requests.
-That module-level _request_context dict is one object in memory, shared by every concurrent coroutine.
-When two requests are running simultaneously and both write to the same keys — the last write wins, and whoever reads next gets the wrong value.
+One OS thread handles thousands of concurrent requests.
+That module-level _request_context dict is one object in memory, shared across every concurrent coroutine.
+When two requests write to the same keys, the last write wins and whoever reads next gets the wrong value.

 To understand why this fails, you need to see how Python's async event loop interleaves coroutines.
 When a coroutine hits an await, it yields control back to the event loop, which picks up another coroutine.
-This cooperative scheduling is why async code is fast — it's also why shared mutable state is a trap.
+Cooperative scheduling is why async is fast.
+It's also why shared mutable state is a trap.

 BROKEN: Module-level dict, two concurrent requests